Non-Surgical Treatment for Uterine Fibroids

 Your Interventional Radiologist (IR) will explain to you in detail all of the pre-procedure tests prescribed.
 Also during your consult, you should let your doctor know if you are allergic to any medications, shellfish, iodine, contrast agents, or gelatin to minimize the risk of a reaction as a result of the fibroid treatment procedure.
 You and your doctor also should decide what type of sedation will work best for you.
 Most doctors use conscious sedation, which means you will be awake during the procedure but you will feel groggy.

-UFE is performed as an outpatient fibroid treatment procedure in a hospital and will typically require a stay up to 23 hours.
-After you arrive at the hospital, you will be prepped for the procedure by the Radiology staff.
+UFE is performed as an outpatient fibroid treatment procedure at our center in Flower Mound.
+After you arrive, you will be prepped for the procedure by our Radiology staff.
 This includes initiating the sedation and other medication discussed during your consult.
 Other medications to help manage post-procedure effects may also be administered at this time.
 It is important to discuss with your IR which medications will be used in the management of your post-procedure care.
 Once you feel groggy or sleepy, you will be moved to the Radiology Suite, where the fibroid treatment will be performed.

 Uterine fibroid embolization, also known as uterine artery embolization is a minimally invasive procedure that is performed by an Interventional Radiologist (IR), a medical doctor with extensive experience in minimally invasive procedures.
 Prior to the procedure, some tests may have to be done.
 The entire fibroid treatment typically lasts less than one hour, and is performed as an outpatient therapy.
-Patients usually have to stay up to 23 hours after the procedure is complete.
+Patients usually stay in our recovery suite for two hours after the procedure is complete.